The Impact Plan

 This means we can’t list companies beyond the top 20 biggest holdings, but you can see the criteria for inclusion and exclusion to understand what types of companies are in the plan.

 Throughout the year we’ll also share company spotlights from the top holdings, which will show more detail on their impact metrics, based on the IMP’s Five Dimensions of Impact framework.
-Bank Rakyat’s company spotlight is here.
+You can read more about Impact Plan companies Bank Rakyat, Ørsted and Halma.

 The investment approach is to target a low turnover of companies.
 On average companies will be held in the portfolio for five years at a time.
 This is because it’s long-term partnership and engagement that drive value and impact.
 This approach also reduces transaction costs and enhances the ability to build long-term rapport with company management.